Omaha restaurants that have switched to takeout or delivery amid the coronavirus outbreak

 The Omaha Press Club is closed temporarily.

+From left, Nancy Toner, Cathy Kruse, Rosie Matz and Toni Schroeder — 6 feet apart with hand-sewn face masks due to the coronavirus — surprise their sister, Teresa Elliott, on her final day of radiation treatment.

+Katherine Bergstrom plays with Charlie the cat near a safety table in A Novel Idea Bookstore on Thursday in Lincoln.
+All customers who enter the store must visit the safety table to use hand sanitizer or wear gloves.

-Keith Binder poses for a portrait in the Benson neighborhood where he worked as a bartender.
-Regulations put in place to slow the spread of the coronavirus closed Beercade, where he worked, and he now he finds himself unemployed.
+Keith Binder worked at Beercade in Benson until regulations put in place to slow the spread of the coronavirus closed bars in the metro area.
+“It’s terrifying,” he said of being unemployed.
+“I’m a bartender.
+I don’t have a vast amount of savings.”

 A man walks the empty hallways at the Nebraska State Capitol on Monday in Lincoln.
 Lawmakers were allowed to watch the session from their offices on Monday before going to the chamber to vote on an emergency appropriation.